cheminfo/database-aggregator/README.md

 DEBUG=aggregator:warn,aggregator:error # activate warn and error debug levels
 ```

-`DATABASE_AGGREGATOR_HOME_DIR` sets the configuration directory where the configuration is located.
-Example:
+`DATABASE_AGGREGATOR_HOME_DIR` sets the configuration directory where the configuration is located

 ### Scheduler